BAndysc/UserGuiLib/README.md

 ![Tree view](https://i.imgur.com/JZxdLAQ.png)

 The important principle is speed - the library is designed for rather fast drawing (not for games though).
 Currently main supported backend is Microsoft GDI+.
 Special thanks to [Paint.net](https://www.getpaint.net/contact.html) team and their work on fast GDI rendering.
+Another important thing is DPI awareness - times when we could create applications for standard 96 DPI has gone away.
+High resolution displays are popular and applications have to be displayed correctly on any DPI.